amitfr123/quartz_notes/content/Programming Languages/Interpreters Research/Formal Languages.md

 * Symbol - the basic building block, typically a character or a digit.
 * Alphabet - a finite set of symbols.
 * Words (strings) - a finite set of a specific alphabet symbols.
 See [[Words (Strings)]] for more information.
-* Formal language - a set of assembled strings (derived from the same alphabet) according to a specific set of rules.
+* Formal language - a set of assembled words (derived from the same alphabet) according to a specific set of rules.
 * Formal grammar - describes which words are valid according to the language's syntax (rules).
 Here are a couple of examples for this definitions:

 |        language        |  symbols  |  valid words   | invalid words |     |